Tomsawyerhu/LRP4RAG/README.md

 # RAG Hallucination Detecting By LRP

 ## Introduction
-Using LRP-based methods to detect hallucination in RAG, this is code repository for "LRP4RAG: Detecting Hallucinations in Retrieval-Augmented Generation via Layer-wise Relevance Propagation".
+Using LRP-based methods to detect hallucination in RAG, this is code repository for [**LRP4RAG: Detecting Hallucinations in Retrieval-Augmented Generation via Layer-wise Relevance Propagation**](https://www.arxiv.org/abs/2408.15533).

 #### What's LRP?
 Layer-wise Relevance Propagation ([LRP](https://arxiv.org/abs/1604.00825)) is a technique that brings such explainability and scales to potentially highly complex deep neural networks.